 The SLT are committed to living the core values of Collaboration, Openness, Respect and Excellence and in doing so, model the approach which we expect from our staff and students.
-As a team we seek to lead by example and understand both our role and responsibility in fostering a culture of inclusion as well as ensuring compliance with all Equality legislation in respect to both staff, students, and stakeholders.
+The SLT state that "as a team we seek to lead by example and understand both our role and responsibility in fostering a culture of inclusion as well as ensuring compliance with all Equality legislation in respect to both staff, students, and stakeholders".